fulvio999/jxmlutil/README.md

 Useful to test quickly XPATH expression and XSLT transformation result.

-Visit: http://iutility.blogspot.it/search?q=jxmlutil to download it, more details and screenshot (or for suggestions !)
+Visit: http://iutility.blogspot.it/search?q=jxmlutil for more details and screenshots (or for suggestions)

 CHANGELOG: